IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/introduction.md

       },
       {
         title: "Designing for TomTom IndiGO",
-        body: `The TomTom IndiGO Design Documentation helps automakers's design and development teams, as well as partners, develop faster on TomTom IndiGO, by better understanding the platform's capabilities, the Application Suite, and how these can be extended and customized.`,
+        body: `The TomTom IndiGO design documentation helps carmakers's and partner's design and development teams develop faster on TomTom IndiGO, by better understanding the platform's capabilities, the Application Suite, and how these can be extended and customized.`,
         button: {